-REST ROOMS: Rest rooms are located at the north end of each floor.
+RESTROOMS: Restrooms are located at the north end of each floor.

-RESERVED MATERIAL: Materials on reserve may be requested at the Circulation Desk and checked out for two hours, overnight, or seven days.
-ND law students may find selected prior exams at both the Circulation Desk and on the law library Web site.
+RESERVE MATERIAL: Materials on reserve may be requested at the Circulation Desk and checked out for two hours, overnight, or seven days.
+ND law students may find selected prior exams at both the Circulation Desk and on the law library website.

 STUDENT COMPUTING: The Law School computing areas, available only to ND law students, include the Computer Lab and the Instruction Lab located on Level 3.
-They are equipped with 30 PCs and three Macs sharing three laser printers.
-The LexisNexis and Westlaw printers are also in this area.
+They are equipped with 30 PCs, three Macs, and a scanning station.
+Three laser printers are also available for printing from the lab machines or your own laptop.
+The LexisNexis printer is also in this area.
 A wireless network is available throughout the library.

-STUDY ROOMS: ND law students or faculty may reserve one of these 26 rooms for four-hour blocks of time.
-Sign up at the law library Web site or at the Circulation Desk.
+STUDY ROOMS: ND law students and faculty may reserve one of these 26 rooms for four-hour blocks of time.
+Sign up at the law library website or at the Circulation Desk.